jdonszelmann/nix-config/machines/pirx/README.md

           - being able to enter the "key" by hand means that you can effectively pick a password and have it be your key
       + Both the keys are stored in the initial ram file system (initramfs) so that, once GRUB has loaded the initramfs, the initramfs can unlock the `/boot` and `/` filesystems
         * this is okay! `/boot` (the filesystem holding the initramfs) is itself encrypted which is what makes this still secure
+    - haven't investigated using systemd-boot instead of GRUB, [allegedly that works](https://gist.github.com/ladinu/bfebdd90a5afd45dec811296016b2a3f?permalink_comment_id=4011408#gistcomment-4011408); no idea if systemd-boot supports LUKS2 for encrypted root

    Okay!
 With that out of the way let's make some keys:
    ```bash